OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-46.md

 ## Genesis 46:11

-Levi's sons were Gershon, Kohath, and Merari.
+Levi's sons were named Gershon, Kohath, and Merari.

 ## Genesis 46:12